tyiannak/readys/README.md

 - wav_file : the path of audio file

-- classifiers_path : the directory which contains all trained classifiers (models' files + MEANS files)
+- classifiers_path : the directory which contains all audio trained classifiers

 The feature_names , features and metadata will be printed